baloise-incubator/okd4-cluster-infra-apps/harbor/charts/common/README.md

 #### Example of use

-When we store sensitive data for a deployment in a secret, some times we want to give to users the possiblity of using theirs existing secrets.
+When we store sensitive data for a deployment in a secret, some times we want to give to users the possibility of using theirs existing secrets.

 ```yaml
 # templates/secret.yaml